yuting1214/Udacity_capstone/proposal.md

     * AutoGluon: automatic machine learning to train models
     * Scikit-learn: use off-the-shelf tree-based models from scikit-learn
     * Ensemble of samplers: use the models with the mechanism to adjust the imbalanced labels during training
-    * Anomaly Detection: transform the original problem, imbalanced classification, as anomaly dection problem.
+    * Anomaly Detection: transform the original problem, imbalanced classification, as an anomaly detection problem.